Site-Store-Pro/laravel-ecommerce/README.md

 **Site Store Pro** is a production-ready **eCommerce, CMS, and Helpdesk platform** built with **Laravel 13** and **Livewire 3**.

-Originally launched as a PHP shopping cart in **2005**, Site Store Pro has evolved through more than **20 years of real-world eCommerce usage powering thousand of online stores worldwide** into a modern, scalable, and fully open-source platform for today's online businesses
+Originally launched as a PHP shopping cart in **2005**, Site Store Pro has evolved through more than **20 years of real-world eCommerce usage powering thousands of online stores worldwide** into a modern, scalable, and fully open-source platform for today's online businesses

 The current Laravel platform modernizes the proven Site Store Pro foundation while preserving the flexibility and advanced functionality developed by [**Kevin Rounsavelle**](https://github.com/kevin-rounsavelle).The Site Store Pro Laravel platform brings eCommerce, content management, and customer support together in a single, unified application.